 wsrep_provider_options="socket.ssl_key=/some/path/cert.pem;socket.ssl_cert=/some/path/cert.pem;socket.ssl_ca=/some/path/CA.crt"

 You should substitute the IP addresses and the node names.
-The wsre_provider_options are to add security; because I do recommend to use public IP's instead of any VPN when doing synchronization, you should have some kind of confidentiality control.
+The wsrep_provider_options are to add security; because I do recommend using public IPs instead of any VPN when doing synchronization, you should have some kind of confidentiality control.
 To archive this, we use certificates.
 Take note that certificates must be in PEM format.

 Copy this sample on all your nodes.

 To start the node, the first node must be started with an option.
-In this case, first MariaDB node must be started like this: service mysql start --wsrep-new-cluster (for Centos 6).
+In this case, the first MariaDB node must be started like this: service mysql start --wsrep-new-cluster (for Centos 6).
 Wait one minute, and then you can start others as usual.
-For Centos 7, you can not do that, you should do something like: systemctl set-environment _WSREP_NEW_CLUSTER='--wsrep-new-cluster' && systemctl start mariadb
+For Centos 7 (and later systemd-enabled distributions), you can not do that, you should do something like systemctl set-environment _WSREP_NEW_CLUSTER='--wsrep-new-cluster' && systemctl start mariadb && systemctl set-environment _WSREP_NEW_CLUSTER-''.
+The set-environment parameter is not volatile, you have to unset any variable.